Brexit progress takes shine off safe-haven euro zone bonds

 That set the backdrop for world markets, with investors dumping safe-haven bonds and snapping up risk assets.

-Germany’s 10-year bond yield rose 1 basis point to 0.30 percent, up slightly from three-month lows hit this week at 0.29 percent.
+Germany’s 10-year bond yield rose 2 basis points to 0.31 percent, up from three-month lows hit this week at 0.29 percent.
+It was set to end the week marginally higher, which would be the first weekly rise in a month.

 “Bund yields had slipped below 30 basis points this week, so prices were already at high levels and that was in part because of risk aversion,” said Daniel Lenz, rates strategist at DZ Bank.